 It uses CSS selectors to access and manipulate HTML elements (DOM Objects) on a web page.

-jQuery also provides a companion UI (user interface) framework and a plug-ins.
+jQuery also provides a companion UI (user interface) framework and numerous other plug-ins.

-Many of the largest companies on the Web uses jQuery:
+Many of the largest companies on the Web use jQuery:

 You will find an excellent jQuery Tutorial here at W3Schools.

 API is short for Application Programming Interface.
 It is a library of properties and methods for manipulating the HTML DOM.

 MooTools also includes some lightweight effects and animation functions.

 Here are some other frameworks not covered in this short overview:

 Ext JS - Customizable widgets for building rich Internet applications.

 Dojo - A toolkit designed around packages for DOM manipulation, events, widgets, and more.